 Sub-task II: Grounding on Generated Sentences (hidden test set).
 Ongoing and the video IDs will be announced during the challenge.
 Based on the ActivityNet Captions test set.
 GT sentences will NOT be provided and hence the user sentence prediction is required for evaluation.

-Evaluation metrics are defined in detail in Sec.
-5.1 and A.2 in [Zhou et al. CVPR 2019] .
+More details on evaluation metrics are here.
+Formal definitions are in Sec.
+5.1 and A.2 in Zhou et al. CVPR.
+The evaluation script (same as in the evaluation server) is available here.
 To determine the winner, we adopt the highest score on localization accuracy on Sub-task I and the highest score on F1_all on Sub-task II.